stefan-hoeck/idris2-pack/README.md

 cached `.ipkg` files and git repositories.
 The global `pack.toml` file located at `$XDG_CONFIG_HOME/pack/pack.toml` will not be removed.
 Additionally, the following executables will be removed from `$HOME/.local/bin`: `pack`, `idris2`, and `idris2-lsp`.
-Other executables that might be managed by Pack will have to be cleaned up manually.
+Other executables that might be managed by pack will have to be cleaned up manually.